jeipab/Pansinayan-Mobile/README.md

 - **Live Recognition:** Uses CameraX for a high-performance, real-time camera feed.
 - **Dual-Model Support:** Allows real-time switching between a high-accuracy Transformer model and a lightweight GRU model.
-- **Advanced Keypoint Extraction:** Employs MediaPipe for robust extraction of 78 keypoints (pose, left hand, right hand, and face), totaling 156 data points.
+- **Advanced Keypoint Extraction:** Employs MediaPipe for robust extraction of 89 keypoints (25 pose + 21 left hand + 21 right hand + 22 face), totaling 178 data points.
 - **Skeleton Visualization:** Real-time skeleton overlay showing pose (green) and hand keypoints (yellow) for debugging and verification.
 Enabled by default with debug mode available via long-press.
 - **Occlusion Detection:** UI indicator shows when the user's hand blocks their face (which can affect accuracy).
 - **Persistent History:** All recognitions are saved to a local Room database for review.